Simon’s Faith Crisis

 Simon Peter, the rock, was about to do the unimaginable.
 He would deny the Lord three times before the rooster crowed.

-This man of God had witnessed first-hand miracles and walked in close fellowship with the Lord.
+This man of God had witnessed miracles and walked in close fellowship with the Lord.
 Nonetheless, the difficulty he would soon encounter was horrendous, grievous, and awful beyond human comprehension.
 He had left everything to follow the Lord.
 Everything.
 And now the One on Whom he placed his hope was about to be ripped away.
-Simon’s own soul would tear apart in denials.
+Simon’s own soul would tear apart in three denials:

-Jesus did not ignore what was coming.
+Jesus did not ignore what was about to happen.
 He prepared Simon through prayer and by speaking direct and hopeful truth.

 "Simon, Simon, Satan has asked to sift all of you like wheat.
 But I have prayed for you, Simon, that your faith will not fail.
 And when you have turned back, strengthen your brothers.”
 “Lord,” said Peter, “I am ready to go with You even to prison and to death.”
 But Jesus replied, “I tell you, Peter, the rooster will not crow today until you have denied three times that you know Me.”
 Luke 22:31-34